stacksgov/sips/sips/sip-023/sip-023-emergency-fix-traits.md

     }
 ```

-Therefore, a pre-2.1 function with trait arguments that is invoked in Epoch 2.2
+Therefore, a pre-2.1 function with trait arguments that is invoked in Stacks 2.2
 will fail to canonicalize its trait arguments, and abort with a
+runtime analysis error.
+Specifically:

-runtime error.
-Specifically, if a miner includes a contract call transaction in a block, it will be rejected by the mempool
+* If a miner includes a contract call transaction with trait arguments in a block, the transaction will abort with a runtime error.

+* If a user submits a contract call transaction with trait arguments to the
+  mempool, it will be rejected.

-with a type error, and a read-only call will fail with a runtime error.
+* A read-only contract-call with trait arguments will fail with a runtime
+  analysis error.

 # Specification

-The Epoch 2.3 hard fork will do the following:
+This hard fork will do the following:

+* In epoch 2.2, the current buggy behavior will be preserved.
+All
+  contract-calls with trait arguments must fail with a runtime analysis error.

+* In epoch 2.3, the desired behavior will be restored.
+The trait semantics
+  described in SIP-015 will be restored, and trait arguments in
+  contract-calls will be treated as they were in Stacks 2.1.

+* Set the minimum required block-commit memo bits to `0x08`.
+All block-commits
+  after the Bitcoin block activation height must have a memo value of at least
+`0x08`.
+This ensures that miners that do not upgrade from Stacks 2.2 will not
+be able to mine in Stacks 2.3.

+* Set the mainnet peer network version bits to `0x18000008`.
+This ensures that follower
+  nodes that do not upgrade to Stacks 2.3 will not be able to talk to Stacks
+2.3 nodes.

+* Set the testnet peer network version bits to `0xfacade08`.
+This ensures that
+  testnet follower nodes that do not upgrade to Stacks 2.3 will not be able to
+talk to Stacks 2.3 nodes.

-* Update the `canonicalize()` method to match on all epochs, setting
+The reference implementation will update the `canonicalize()` method to match on all epochs, setting
-  the Epoch 2.3 behavior to `self.canonicalize_v2_1()`, and the Epoch
-  2.2 behavior to `self.clone()`.
+the epoch 2.3 behavior to `self.canonicalize_v2_1()`, and the epoch 2.2 behavior to `self.clone()`.
 This will preserve the buggy 2.2 behavior during the 2.2 epoch (so that the
 hard fork does not require rollback), but fix the behavior after activation
 of the 2.3 epoch.